Before starting you should:

 .sshsubdirectory of your account home directory.
 You may need to enable showing hidden files to see the directory.
 If the directory does not exists, you need to create it first.

 authorized_keysfor editing.
 Again you may have to create this file, if this is your first key.

 Ctrl+C).
 Then, switch back to the editor and insert the data into the open file, making sure it ends up all on one line.
 Save the file.

 authorized_keysare not group-writable or world-writable.
 Recommended permissions for

 600. Read more about changing permissions.

 For other SSH server software, you should refer to the manual for that server.

-When configuring session, specify path to your private key on Session page of Login dialog.
+When configuring session, specify path to your private key on SSH > Authentication page of Advanced Site Settings dialog.

 Alternatively, load the private key into Pageant.